AliceO2Group/DataDistribution/script/README.md

   - `DATADIST_FILE_READ_COUNT=N`     Terminate after injecting set number of TF files.
 Data set will be repeated if necessary.
 Number of TimeFrames will be `DATADIST_FILE_READ_COUNT x Number of TFs per file`.

   - `DATADIST_DEBUG_DPL_CHAN` When defined, data sent to DPL will be checked for consistency with the O2 data model.
 Note: will be slow with larger TimeFrames.

+## Consul parameters (tuning option)

+### TfScheduler
+   *MaxNumTfInBuilding* (`epn/data-dist/parameters/TfScheduler/MaxNumTfInBuilding`)
+   Override the number of TFs each TfBuilder is allowed to build concurrently.
+This variable can be increased if a small number of EPNs is used.